statechannels/nitro-protocol/docs/adjudicator/conclude.md

   - Calculate `stateHash[i]` from `channelId, turnNum, isFinal, appPartHash, outcomeHash`
   - _by construction, these states are all validTransitions_

-- Check that `_validSignatures(largestTurnNum, participants, stateHashes, sigs, whoSignedwhat)`
+- Check that `_validSupport(largestTurnNum, participants, stateHashes, sigs, whoSignedwhat)`
 - Set channelStorage
   - `finalizesAt = now`
   - `turnNumRecord = 0`